ehtick/PicView/.github/README.md

 </h3>

 ### Convert/Optimize all your pictures
-All files from the `Source folder` will be selected for processing and will be sent to `Output folder`.
+All files from the `Source folder` will be selected for processing and will be sent to the `Output folder`.
 The default name for the output folder will be **Processed Pictures**.

 If the *Output folder* is the same as the *Source folder*, or left blank, the original files will be overwritten.